Jophish/jophish.github.io/md/post_four.md

-Title:       LRU Queues for Allocating MIDI Note On Events to Synthesizer Channels
+Title:       LRU Queues for Allocating MIDI Notes to Synthesizer Channels
 Author:      Joe Bergeron
 Date:        June 20, 2018
 PostNum:     4

-# LRU Queues for Allocating MIDI Note On Events to Synthesizer Channels
+# LRU Queues for Allocating MIDI Notes to Synthesizer Channels
 <br></br>

 A few weeks ago, I graduated (hooray) from the school I've been attending for the past four years of my life.
 I start working full time in August, but until then, I have two months of complete, unsupervised freedom.
 In an effort to not go absolutley insane, I've tried to occupy my time with various projects.
 The largest of these projects is a pretty involved and "feature-rich" synthesizer based off the oldschool [YM2612](https://en.wikipedia.org/wiki/Yamaha_YM2612) chip -- a 6 channel, 4 operator FM synth IC produced by Yamaha and used in a number of consumer products like the [Sega Mega Drive](https://en.wikipedia.org/wiki/Sega_Genesis).